Follow along as we explore how smartphone technology has evolved over the last 20 years, and how it has impacted the way we do business.

 Back then, the game Snake by Finnish engineer Taneli Armanto became available for Nokia 6110 phones–and the mobile gaming craze began.
 Snake was the perfect formula.
 It was simple, challenging, and accessible for all ages.

-It wasn’t until the year 2000 that the smartphone was connected to an actual 3G network.
+It wasn’t until 2000 that the smartphone was connected to an actual 3G network.
 In other words, a mobile communications standard was built to allow portable electronic devices wireless access to the Internet.

 This upped the ante for smartphones, making things like video conferencing and sending large email attachments possible.